 Can You Compare Cryptocurrencies by Market Cap?

-Market cap is one of those industry terms that’s common enough for most people to have heard of, but is “insider” enough that the average person doesn't know what it means.
+Market cap is one of those industry terms that are common enough for most people to have heard of but is “insider” enough that the average person doesn't know what it means.
 I remember trying to decipher these investing terms when I was starting out and it can be difficult.

 So, let’s start with a definition of what market cap does and why it’s valuable in traditional markets, and then we’ll get into looking at Bitcoin market cap and what you need to watch out for there.

 Market cap is short for market capitalization.
 This is a reference used by investors to figure out how big a company is.
 The way that market capitalization is figured is to multiply the number of shares available by how much the shares are selling for.